Skip to content

 Putting Your Child First: Dedicated Child Custody & Support Representation from Attorneys That Care.

-Child Custody and Support Attorney in Plymouth, Michigan
+Child Custody Attorney in Plymouth, Michigan

 Your family’s circumstances are unique, and we tailor our approach to meet your specific needs, always prioritizing the best interests of your child.
 Aldrich Legal Services makes the best interests of your child a top priority while providing personalized and dedicated representation, working diligently to secure a favorable outcome for your family.